-Erin Mendenhall is a two-term city councilwoman, chair of our state’s Air Quality Board, co-founder of Breathe Utah, and vice chair of the Utah Quality Growth Commission.
-She has the expertise, energy, and city government experience to lead Salt Lake City as its next mayor.
+Erin Mendenhall is the Mayor-elect of Salt Lake City.
+She is a two-term city councilwoman, chair of our state’s Air Quality Board, co-founder of Breathe Utah, and vice chair of the Utah Quality Growth Commission.

 Erin Mendenhall decided to enter public service 13 years ago when she learned that the air quality in Salt Lake City was so bad, it could take two years off the life of her newborn son.
 Instead of walking away, Erin decided to get to work.